 The retail industry is accelerating toward digital transformation, mainly due to the COVID-19 pandemic.
 The retail industry is also embracing distributed order management and multi-hyphenate business models.
 Edge computing is an exciting solution to data collection and processing in a cookieless world.
 However, digitization comes with its own risks, and startups address growing cyber security, customer data protection, and privacy challenges.
 Finally, sustainability remains at the core of these advances with AI, blockchain, IoT, and data analytics aiming for net-zero retail in the near future.

-The Retail Industry Trends & Startups outlined in this report only scratch the surface of innovation that we identified during our data-driven startup scouting process.
+The Retail Technology Trends & Startups outlined in this report only scratch the surface of innovation that we identified during our data-driven startup scouting process.
 Among others, customer analytics, climate-positive retail operations, immersive shopping experiences, and retail supply chain transparency will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout startups, technologies & trends that matter to you!